What is Biotech? Types of Biotech + More

 The applications of biotechnology span a wide range of industries and use-cases, utilizing various techniques to accomplish goals ranging from creating medication to brewing beer.

-One of the ways that biotech companies accomplishes its goals is through the use of DNA technology that sequences, analyzes and arranges DNA to create new biological possibilities.
+One of the ways that biotech companies accomplish their goals is through the use of DNA technology that sequences, analyzes and arranges DNA to create new biological possibilities.
 DNA technology facilitates processes like DNA sequencing, DNA cloning, gel electrophoresis and polymerase chain reaction, each accomplishable through either state-of-the-art laboratory techniques or traditional agricultural and culinary methods — many of which have been in existence for hundreds of years.

 Biotech practices have uses in not just pharmaceutical research and food production, but also in the production of fuel, chemical manufacturing, breeding for biodiversity, and even the production of hazardous materials and weapons.
 Accordingly, biotech companies and scientists follow strict protocols regarding testing and analysis, ensuring that products will be used in ethical ways and seek to improve upon the lives and conditions of consumers and the environments they exist within.

-As mentioned above, biotech occupies a variety of use cases to solve for challenges throughout many industries.
+As mentioned above, biotech occupies a variety of use cases to solve challenges throughout many industries.
 To define the needs, capabilities, and ethics involved in each application, biotech companies can be broken down into various categories based on the solutions they seek to create.

 Types of Biotech